mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: If you see the sleep – well, it's not right, but it's not wrong.

 **Same person**: *[still mostly unintelligible on the recording]* But I mean, in terms of regulation...
 If it seems as if you are experiencing something that's tranquil ...
-There's some effect of that...
+There's some effects of that...
 You want to have that happen again.
 But isn't that the purpose of regulating everything, to have everything working smoothly?

 **Katagiri**: Regulating...
 Regulating is not control.
-Basically, we have to regulate.
-What?
+Basically, we have to regulate – what?
 Body, and breath.
-This is the two minimum; this is something we have to do to the minimum in zazen.
+This is the two minimum; this is something we have to do [at] the minimum in zazen.
 Number one, number two, regulating.
 And also, at that time, many things happen.
 Sleep, not sleep; dizzy, and fascination, and *[unintelligible]*.
 They are just a [bump?].
-But only mind attaches to it, if you see that, "Oh, that's good," "That's bad," always.
-But in that mind, if you let it go, just come back.
-If you see the sleep: "Oh, it's sleep."
-If you see it, just sleep.
-Just like, "oh, it's sleep."
+But ... mind attaches to it, if you see that, "oh, that's good," "that's bad," always.
+But with that mind, if you let it go, just *[unintelligible]*, come back.
+If you see the sleep: "oh, it's sleep."
+If you see it, just sleep, like "oh, it's sleep."
 If you realize; awareness is important, okay?
 And then – *[unintelligible]*.
-That is number three; that's why regulation of the body.
-There's a way to sit in proper way, and immobile.
+That is number three; that's why regulation of the body – sitting in the proper way, and immobile.
 It means, sitting with the body and also mind, which leads you to awaken totally.
 Is that clear?

 That's why at that time, mind is very sharp.
-The minute you catch something which happens – sleep or not sleep, dizzy or some other condition between sleep and awakening – to wake up.
+The minute you catch something which happens – sleep or not sleep, dizzy or some other condition between sleep and awakening – wake up.
 You can realize.
 If you see the sleep, just awake.
 All that you have to do is regulate the body; that means, let's sit down, right now, [totally in your body?].
 The mind immediately attaches to it and gets it – good or bad, right or wrong.
 Awareness is, just see, and [correct?] the body.
 Just the total dynamic working.
 That is awakening.
 That is wisdom.
 See, and adjust.
 Very good.

 The mind is always there, interfering, judging good or bad.
 [Enlightenment, practice] – that is no design.